gleanerio/archetype/tooling/graphinspection.md

 ## About

-What follows are a set of tools and approaches to exploring graphs beyond the class use of SPARQL, SHACL or framing.
+What follows are a set of tools and approaches to exploring graphs beyond the classic use of SPARQL, SHACL or framing.

 This collection is designed to provide a sample of the tools available that might align with the skills and needs of the user.
 Some are somewhat